Editor’s Note – China

 By pushing the report to colleagues, Sen. Ron Wyden, the committee’s top-ranking Democratic member, said he and panel chair Orrin Hatch, R-Utah, are trying to “light a big fire around” how important it is to fix the child welfare system’s flaws.

 The report was prompted in part by a BuzzFeed investigation into the company two years ago.
-The committee found that 86 children had died in the company’s care over […]
+The committee found that 86 children had died in the company’s care over a 10-year […]

 Read the Full Article